-Google Play Billing is a service provided by Google Play that lets you sell digital content from inside an Android app or “in-app.”
+Google Play Billing is a service that lets you sell digital content from inside an Android app, or in-app.
 This document describes the fundamental building blocks of a Google Play Billing solution.
 Knowledge of these building blocks is necessary to decide how to implement your specific Google Play Billing solution.

 If you want to sell physical goods on Android, refer to Google Pay.